 The M.A.T.
 Program at the University of Puget Sound is a graduate program that leads to a teacher certification and a Masters degree.
 That means you’ll need a bachelor’s degree before you start.

 The School of Education at the University of Puget Sound offers secondary certificate programs in social studies, English, mathematics, science, and music.
-We require that our M.A.T. candidates pass West B and E exams prior to the beginning of fall term.
-We also follow state expectations in that we examine your transcript to determine if you have, at a minimum, something close to a minor in undergraduate coursework in the subject you plan to teach.
+We require that our M.A.T. candidates pass basic skills and content area exams prior to the beginning of fall term.
+We also follow state expectations in that we examine your transcript to determine if you have, at a minimum, a minor in undergraduate coursework in the subject you plan to teach.

 Please contact us if you have any questions.
-We are more than happy to talk with you about your teaching goals, the West tests, and if your college coursework is sufficient for a secondary endorsement.
+We are more than happy to talk with you about your teaching goals, testing, and if your college coursework is sufficient for a secondary endorsement.